Seeing Sloths in Costa Rica: A Visit to the Jaguar Rescue CenterCosta Rica

 By the time we reached Costa Rica, we were at the tail end of our trip through Mexico and Central America.

 At that point, we had already been scuba diving in Honduras, climbed Volcano Acatenango in Guatemala, ridden horses on the beach in Nicaragua, and eaten our way through oodles of Mexico’s delicious food–and that doesn’t even scratch the surface!

 As much as we adored our time in the region, when we arrived in Puerto Viejo, Costa Rica we were, quite frankly, tired and ready for a change of pace.
-Next time we visit, it’ll be all about beaches, volcanoes, and Costa Rica’s national parks–but this trip was about family.
+Next time we visit, it’ll be all about beaches, volcanoes, even more beaches like Playa Junquillal, and Costa Rica’s national parks–but this trip was about family.

 Most of our time in Costa Rica was spent as a family trip with my grandparents, dad, and two little brothers, so Jeremy and I were able to stick with two very low-key goals for the week: 1) soak up the family time (including a thousand rounds of card games and the always addicting Rummikub) and make sure everyone else enjoyed their time in Costa Rica, and 2) see a sloth up close.

 Yes, despite all of our adventures in Central America, the creatures that we had been most excited to see while there had eluded us until almost the very end (minus a few sightings from far away in Bocas del Toro, anyway).

 The Jaguar Rescue Center is located in Puerto Viejo, a convenient 10-minute drive from our Airbnb, and is the best kind of animal experience we could hope for abroad.
 It’s also a fabulous thing to do on a family trip to Costa Rica!